The Evolution of Secure Email Gateways: From Spam Filters to AI-Powered Defense

 Bayesian Filtering: A major advancement came with statistical analysis that calculated the probability of a message being spam based on its content compared to previously identified spam.
 This adaptive approach significantly improved detection rates while reducing false positives.

 By 2005, these technologies had reduced the volume of spam reaching inboxes, but more sophisticated threats were already emerging.
-Phishing attacks targeting financial credentials began appearing in significant numbers, with the Anti-Phishing Working Group reporting over 15,000 unique phishing campaigns in 2005 alone.
+Phishing attacks targeting financial credentials began appearing in significant numbers, with the Anti-Phishing Working Group reporting numerous unique phishing campaigns during this period.

 Second Generation: Multi-Layered Protection (Mid-2000s-Early 2010s)